luna-hq/luna/README.md

 > [!NOTE]
 > - At the moment, the current focus is to develop the SQL driver for Go [here](https://github.com/luna-hq/luna-go/).
 > - Luna's development is supported (and funded) by [Alphaus, Inc.](https://www.alphaus.cloud/en/) as it's also being used internally.
-> - At the moment, Luna is tested (and expected) to run on a single machine, although support for distributed clusters is part of the goal in the (near) future.
+> - Luna is tested (and expected) to run on a single machine, although support for distributed clusters is part of the goal in the (near) future.

 ## API specs